You Need Tools

 No matter the path, you need to have the right managerial skills, be a people person, show leadership, help increase sales and be the support to your team.

-If you have a reason to go from good to a great manager, the knowledge you gain can be applied to various industries.
+Do you have a reason to go from being a good manager to a great manager?
+The knowledge you gain can be used to excel in various industries.
 To be a good manager you will need to coach the next generation of employees.
 It is important you learn to win friends and influence people.

 A few years back, I had the opportunity to work with one of the top home builders in Calgary, Alberta.
 I was a sales associate and was able to work with various managers with different styles.

-What stayed consistent was the list I compiled.
+The habits that stayed consistent were on the list I compiled.
 A list of daily habits I did so we could have a successful day and sales month.

 Managing A Successful Show Home